texhex/BiosSledgehammer/README.md

 Arg1 == /app Update.bat
 Arg2 == /hide
 ```

+:exclamation: **IMPORTANT!** Please note that newer versions of the ME firmware update tool require the .NET 3.x framework to be installed.

 *Version* defines which ME version the device should have.
 If the current firmware is older, the update files are copied locally and then started using the settings *Command* and *ArgX*.
 A restart is requested after that because the new firmware will only be activated during POST, after an restart.